Storyfall

 The lobby is the gathering area before gameplay begins:

 In coop mode, each player also selects a character from the available characters in the story.
-If “Require Unique Characters” is enabled, no two players can pick the same character.
+If “Require Unique Characters” is enabled, the lobby enforces each character’s Max Concurrent Players limit.
+Set that limit to 1 when you want strict one-player-per-character selection.
 The lobby shows which character each player has selected.
+If someone disconnects before choosing a character, they do not block “Start Game”; selected characters stay reserved for disconnected players.

 In-Game Chat